ľ¹ÏÓ°Ôº

 Bridge the Gap: Revenue Mobilization in Emerging Market and Developing Economies

 How can targeted policy reforms help improve revenue mobilization and fiscal sustainability?
-Join us for the "Bridge the Gap: Revenue Mobilization in Emerging Market and Developing Economies" conference hosted by the Office of the South Asia Chief Economist, South Asian Network on Economic Modeling (SANEM), and the Centre for Social and Economic Progress (CSEP).
-This in-person event will explore how effective policy measures can help South Asia bridge the revenue gap and mobilize domestic resources to support sustainable development.
+Hosted by the Office of the South Asia Chief Economist, South Asian Network on Economic Modeling (SANEM), and the Centre for Social and Economic Progress (CSEP), this in-person event explores how effective policy measures can help South Asia bridge the revenue gap and mobilize domestic resources to support sustainable development.

 8:50 AM ¨C 5:05 PM (ET)